ctlusto/blog/source/2014-11-12-the-fault-in-our-hashtags.html.md

 But then one day we looked up from our desks to find that the standards had become a Thing.
 Which, on its face, isn't necessarily so awful.
 It seems fair that Things ought to be subject to debate in the same way things are.
 Except that now it's getting harder and harder to figure out who the hell is talking about what, and basically everyone is losing his or her mind.

 And so here, I think, is the basis for much of the current exasperation: the pro- and anti-CCSS camps are effectively speaking  different languages.
-And, to make an already difficult situation worse, the superficial similarity between the two hides their distinction.
+And to make an already difficult situation worse, the superficial similarity between the two hides their distinction.
 After all, the language of things and the language of Things differ only in degree of literality &mdash; which is to say only in the minds of speaker and listener.

 ###### &sect; *Exempli Gratia*

-Here's one pseudorandom example to help illustrate the multivalence of our joint misery.
+Here's just one example to help illustrate the multivalence of our joint misery.
 Say you[^4] have posted a picture of a multi-digit multiplication problem that someone has solved using partial products, and you've included the following caption:

 >*What the fuck?!?
 This is why we need to #StopCommonCore!!!!!!1*